-Of all the hotels in Santa Monica, Casa del Mar has always been my favorite.
+Of all the hotels in Santa Monica, Casa del Mar is a favorite.

-It's the ultimate escape - a place to unwind the kinks of daily daily life, sink your toes in the sand and let the lull of the surf take you to your happy place.
+A serene place to unwind the kinks of daily life, sink your toes in the sand and let the lull of the surf and the ocean view take you to your happy place.

-Catch restaurant, overlooking the sand and sea, serves up market-fresh dishes for lunch, dinner, and brunch under the seasoned eye of Managing Chef Sven Mede.
+At a world-class hotel, one expects top-tier dining.
+And Casa del Mar delivers with Catch restaurant.
+The ocean view Catch restaurant serves up market-fresh fish dishes for lunch, dinner, and brunch under the sharp eye of Managing Chef Sven Mede.

-Dinner here, too, is always a special treat.
-Sunday brunch offers so many choices... but our personal favorites are the dungeness crab florentine and lemon and ricotta pancakes with blueberries and creme fraiche.
+Dinner at Catch Restaurant is always a special treat, but Sunday brunch offers so many excellent choices... our personal favorites are the Dungeness crab florentine and lemon and ricotta pancakes with blueberries and creme fraiche.

-While the place is historic, the technology here is state of the art.
-All guest rooms sport the latest technology, including flat-screen televisions, wireless internet access and an iPod docking station.
+Plus all the latest technology needed to stay in touch will you're away.
+All guest rooms feature the latest technology, including flat-screen televisions, wireless internet access, and iPod docking stations.

 This is a pretty good overview of the hotel filmed by a recent guest and published on Youtube: